h-milz/wireless-gk/README.md

 ## Building Prototypes

 In the past.
 I had various PCBs made and (pre-)assembled by [JLCPCB.com](https://jlcpcb.com/).
 They provide good quality at a decent price, and together with their partner [LCSC.com](https://www.lcsc.com/) they have a couple of 100,000 common parts on stock.
 (No I am not affiliated, just a satisfied customer.)
-I will try to make this thing as rebuild-proof as possible.
+I will try to make this thing as DIY proof as possible.

 The sender will have to be connected to the guitar's GK pickup by a short GK cable, and the receiver to the synth.
 The shortest pre-manufactured GK cables I've seen so far (on eBay) were 2 m but maybe I'll find even shorter ones.
 On the other hand, soldering 1 m stubs should not be a major hassle albeit somewhat fiddly.
 But I did that 20 years ago by cutting 5m cables and soldering a second 13-pin male connector at each half and I'm still alive.
+On the other hand, no one keeps us from using a different, better connector on the wireless devices.

 ## Sequence of Events